zdravkov/kendo-docs/api/javascript/dataviz/geometry/matrix.md

 #### Returns

-`kendo.dataviz.geometry.Matrix` The transformation matrix for the specified scale.
+`kendo.geometry.Matrix` The transformation matrix for the specified scale.

 ### translate